cloudfoundry-attic/vcap-yeti/docs/how-to-build-assets.md

 6. Commit your change
 -----------------------
-Commit your app code, push to vcap_test_assets repo on Gerrit for review.
+Commit your app code and submit a pull request to vcap_test_assets.
 And also don’t forget to commit yeti changes: ``config/assets.yml``, ``tools/Rakefile``...

 Once it has been merged, please notice QA to upload binary to blobs server.

-That’ all about assets build steps, Thank you.
+That’s all about assets build steps, Thank you.